justinrgarrard/world-of-naevis.net/docs/character_creation/class/cleric.md

 # Cleric

-[Clerics](../../more/classes/cleric) are initiates into one of Naevis' many mystery cults.
+Clerics are initiates into one of Naevis' many mystery cults.
 As part of their induction, they undergo a ritual that kindles a font of magic within their bodies.
+Their class description can be found [here](../../more/classes/cleric).

 #### Mystery Cults

-Religion in Naevis is organized across [countless organizations](../../lore/canvaslands/mystery_cults), each with their own particular beliefs and rituals.
-Similar to their [real world analogues](https://en.wikipedia.org/wiki/Greco-Roman_mysteries), initiates are sworn to secrecy regarding their faith's deeper truths.
+Religion in Naevis is organized across countless organizations, each with their own particular beliefs and rituals.
+While some venerate deities, many are non-theistic, focusing instead on a school of philosophy or way of life.

 #### Divine Magic

 Navean clerics wield their power by intuition rather than careful study.
-The energy that fuels their spells comes from within, and grows steadily stronger as they advance in skill.
+The energy that fuels their spells comes from within and grows steadily stronger as they advance in skill.

 {: .note}
 > **Domains**